Boko Haram Declares Caliphate in Gwoza

 In response to the video, the government insisted that the “sovereignty and territorial integrity of the Nigerian state is still intact.”

-Boko Haram is also trying to claim the town of Madagali in Adamawa state near the border with Cameroon.
+an extremist group that is located primarily in Northern Nigeria is also trying to claim the town of Madagali in Adamawa state near the border with Cameroon.
 According to local media, hundreds of sect members attacked the Madagali army base before taking over the town.

 The executive chairman of Madagali, James Abawu Watharda, said the insurgents attacked the area with sophisticated weapons, including rocket-propelled launchers, improvised explosive devices and petrol bombs.
 They shot at people, set property on fire, and overpowered security operatives and vigilante groups before hoisting their flags.
 They destroyed at least five churches in the process.
 They also issued written warnings for residents of a neighboring village to vacate immediately.

-Boko Haram reportedly withdrew from Madagali after holding the town for 24 hours.
+an extremist group that is located primarily in Northern Nigeria reportedly withdrew from Madagali after holding the town for 24 hours.
 The offensive has nonetheless caused great displacement among the town’s majority Christian population and for countless Christians from surrounding villages who had been taking refuge in Madagali.
 Most have now made their way to Mubi, about 80 kilometers away.

 “The situation is becoming out of hand.
 The church can no longer support the large population of refugees from different parts of the northeast trooping to Mubi,” explained an Open Doors worker.